-If you’re thinking of buying a new car, pre-owned vehicles are a great option to consider especially with the new car shortages spurred by COVID-19.
-But, with so many options and variations, it can be hard to know if you’re getting the best deal.
-Here are our three best tips for getting a great deal on your next car:
+If you're thinking of buying a new car, pre-owned vehicles are a great option to consider especially with the new car shortages spurred by ongoing chip and inventory shortages.
+When it comes to used cars there are so many options and variations, pros and cons to each model— it can be hard to know if you're getting the best deal on a used car.
+Here are our top three tips for getting the best terms:

 Know Your Budget